LarsImNetz/chaoslab/README.md

 The scope of this overlay is to host ebuilds for packages related to secure communication, cryptocurrency, server-side applications, and many other things that I'm interested in.
 It also include full support for `libressl` USE flag and **OpenRC**.
-You can visit a [user-friendly](LISTING.md) list of packages, where I hope that you find it useful.
+You can visit a [user-friendly](LISTING.md) list of packages, where I hope that you find something useful.

-**If you find any bugs, please report them!** You can use the [GibLab issue tracker](https://gitlab.com/chaoslab/chaoslab-overlay/issues) to report bugs, ask questions or suggest new features.
+**If you find any bugs, please report them!** You can use the [GitLab issue tracker](https://gitlab.com/chaoslab/chaoslab-overlay/issues) to report bugs, ask questions or suggest new features.
 I am also happy to accept merge requests from anyone.
 If you prefer private communication, feel free to contact by [e-mail](overlay.xml#L9) ([PGP Public Key](#signature)).